Problem 1: You don't know where that is, or when it will happen - and the retrieved files are often corrupted.

 a disaster recovery set (which may help you recover from catastrophic system damage if you have previously installed Microsoft Recovery Console).

-MS Backup takes some extra time to set up, but you can save profiles as "jobs" to backup the same sets of data.
-MS Backup backs up your data in a single, massive, compressed file which only MS Backup can read.
-If you want to recover a single file, you must wade through the ponderous MS Backup interface.
+Windows Backup takes some extra time to set up, but you can save profiles as "jobs" to backup the same sets of data.
+Windows Backup backs up your data in a single, massive, compressed file which only Windows Backup can read.
+If you want to recover a single file, you must wade through the ponderous Windows Backup interface.

-For these reasons, MS Backup is most effectively used to backup critical operating system components on a monthly basis.
+For these reasons, Windows Backup is most effectively used to backup critical operating system components on a monthly basis.

 Access: click Start > Programs > Accessories > System > Backup